A close-up of the colourful entrance to Chinatown in London A close-up of the colourful entrance to Chinatown in London

 Vibrant dim sum

-Blue-fronted restaurant San Chiu Dim specialises in dim sum and Chinese dishes.
+Blue-fronted restaurant San Chiu Dim in Chinatown specialises in dim sum and Chinese dishes.
 Dumplings are made in front of you at this bustling and laid-back eatery.
 As well as a big choice of dim sum, you'll see options like lettuce wraps and crispy duck.
 Colourful cocktails and a varied range of wines are also on offer.

 Lido

-Chinatown's original restaurant
+The original London Chinatown restaurant

 It's worth checking out Lido if you're in Chinatown – it opened in 1969 and is the oldest Chinese restaurant in the area.
 It's a bustling venue with a classic dining room.
 Dim sum and other Chinese dishes are the speciality.
 You can choose from fried and steamed dumplings plus classics like congee and stir-fries.
 Set meals are on offer as well.